mUogoro/rgbd_ground_truth_generator/README.md

 Finally, the OpenGL shader files stored in the shaders subdirectory (default_frag_shader.fs and default_vert_shader.vs) must be copied into the current work directory.

-Two example models (a human hand and a human whole body), obtained by modifying the [MakeHuman](http://www.makehuman.org/) default model, are included in the test_models directory.
+Two example models (a human hand and a human whole body), obtained by modifying the [MakeHuman](http://www.makehuman.org/) default model, are included in test_models.zip.

 ## Citing
 Please cite the following work if you use this library in any scientific publication